 Absolutely.
-Air pollution levels can be up to 100 times worse in a building than outdoors.
-The American Lung Association found that most people spend 90% of their time indoors, making it important for homeowners to know about indoor air quality (IAQ) in Gainesville.
+Air pollution concentration can be up to 100 times greater in a building than outdoors.
+The American Lung Association says that most people spend 90% of their time indoors, making it crucial for homeowners to know about indoor air quality (IAQ) in Gainesville.

-Many regular household products create bad indoor air quality, such as:
+Many standard household products create inferior indoor air quality, like:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

 The snug construction of modern homes also contributes greatly to inferior IAQ.
 Upgrades like weather stripping and storm doors are created to decrease energy bills.
 However, they also block adequate ventilation by keeping inside air in and outdoor air out.
 The result may be a buildup of vapors within your residence.

 Bad IAQ can be a direct or indirect source of several health problems.
 Medical experts have found that nearly half of all ailments are linked or worsened by indoor air pollution.

 Pollutants in your residence can bring on flu-like illness like headaches, nausea and respiratory sensitivity.
 It can also worsen allergies and asthma.

 Proper ventilation also is an important part of improving indoor air quality, because it reduces the concentration of indoor pollutants.